The Trial (2025 film)

 The Trial is a 2025 single-episode British television drama directed by Michael Samuels from a screenplay by Mark Burt.
-Produced by Adorable Media, an 100% independent production company based in London, it was broadcast on Channel 5 on 8 May 2025.
-Starring Saoirse-Monica Jackson, Ben Miles and Claire Skinner, it is set in the near-future in Great Britain in which parents are legally liable for the crimes committed by their children.
+Produced by Adorable Media, an independent production company based in London, it was broadcast on Channel 5 on 8 May 2025.
+Starring Saoirse-Monica Jackson, Ben Miles, and Claire Skinner, it is set in the near-future in the UK in which parents are legally liable for the crimes committed by their children.

 Premise

-The drama is set in Britain in 2035 in which parents are held legally responsible for the crimes committed by their children.
+The drama is set in the UK in 2035, when parents are held legally responsible for the crimes committed by their children.
 The drama shows teenager Teah on trial for a serious crime, putting her parents Dione and David Sinclair in the centre of a distressing legal battle against the Office of Judicial Inquisition, a powerful new division of the Ministry of Justice.